Watermarking Language Models with Error Correcting Codes: Experimental Results

 \section{Experimental Results}

 We evaluate the performance of \wat in terms of detection power, robustness to perturbations, and generation quality.
 We compare it against both distortion-free and non-distortion-free methods.

-\textbf{Generation procedure.} We use ten prompts inspired by \citet{piet2023mark}, encompassing topics such as writing a book report, story, and fake news article. \citet{piet2023mark} used these text generation tasks to represent realistic settings with long-form generated text, where the model provider may like to watermark the outputs.
+\textbf{Generation procedure.} We use ten prompts inspired by \citet{piet2025markmywords}, encompassing topics such as writing book reports, stories, and fake news articles. \citet{piet2025markmywords} used these text generation tasks to represent realistic settings with long-form generated text, where the model provider may like to watermark the outputs.
 We provide the full prompts used for generation in \cref{app: prompts for gen}.

 We generate $100$ responses for each prompt for seven lengths ranging from 10 to 150 tokens, representing a few sentences to a few paragraphs.
-We use the Llama-3-8B base model \cite{llama3modelcard}, a powerful open-source model capable of high quality generation.
-Additional experiments using the OPT-1.3B \cite{zhang2022opt} and Mistral-7B models \cite{jiang2023mistral} are reported in \cref{sec: additional experiment}.
+We use the Llama-3-8B base model \citep{llama3modelcard}, a powerful open-source model capable of high quality generation.
+Additional experiments using the OPT-1.3B \citep{zhang2022opt}, Mistral-7B models \citep{jiang2023mistral} and the Llama-3-8B-Instruct model are reported in \cref{sec:additional_base_model} and \cref{sec:additional_instruct_model}.